Occupational stress: Prevention/Intervention

 An insurance company conducted several studies on the effects of stress prevention programs in hospital settings.
 Program activities included (1) employee and management education on job stress, (2) changes in hospital policies and procedures to reduce organizational sources of stress, and (3) the establishment of employee assistance programs.
 In one study, the frequency of medication errors declined by 50% after prevention activities were implemented in a 700-bed hospital.
 In a second study, there was a 70% reduction in malpractice claims in 22 hospitals that implemented stress prevention activities.
 In contrast, there was no reduction in claims in a matched group of 22 hospitals that did not implement stress prevention activities.

 There is evidence that remote work could reduce job stress.
 One reason is that it provides employees more control over how they complete their work.
 Remote workers reported more job satisfaction and less desire to find a new job, less stress, improved work/life balance and higher performance rating by their managers.

 One study modeled scenario-based training as a means to reduce occupational stress by providing simulated experience prior to performing a task.

 Signs and symptoms of excessive job and workplace stress

 Signs and symptoms of excessive job and workplace stress include:

 Occupations concerned with reducing job stress

 According to the Centers for Disease Control and Prevention, occupational health psychology (OHP) has made occupational stress a major research focus.
 Occupational health psychologists seek to reduce occupational stress by working with individuals and changing the workplace to make it less stressful.
 Industrial and organizational psychologists also have skills that bear on occupational stress (e.g., job design), they can also contribute to alleviating job stress.
+Other subdisciplines within psychology had been largely absent from research on occupational stress.